msnirmal/Project2/README.md

 * I have also referred to w3schools (https://www.w3schools.com/), stackoverflow (https://stackoverflow.com/), coding ninja (https://www.codingninjas.com/) and coding artist (https://codingartistweb.com/), while working to sort the interactivity of various sections of the website

-## Acknowledgements
----

-Thanks to my mentor Harry Dhillon for the support and sharing his thoughts